The-AI-Alliance/SYNTH-initiative/docs/contributing.markdown

 Want to help us drive the evolution of this project?
 Please join our work group.

 Use the form on the Alliance's [Become a collaborator](https://thealliance.ai/become-a-collaborator){:target="join-collab"} page to let us know your interests.

-Check these boxes on the form:

-- [ ] TODO

 In the &ldquo;Message&rdquo; box mention this project, **SYNTH Initiative**, and add anything else you would like us to know.